+The council's in-house parking team enforce on and off-street restrictions and are responsible for all parking Penalty Charge Notices (PCN's) served in Sunderland including:

+- on street restrictions

+- on and off street parking places

+- bus lanes/gates

+- resident's community parking management schemes

+- taxi ranks

+- disabled parking places,

+- limited waiting parking places

+- Council operated car parks

+- Bus stops

+- School Keep Clears

+- Dropped footways

-The council's in-house parking team enforce on and off-street restrictions and are responsible for all parking Penalty Charge Notices (PCN's) served in Sunderland including on street restrictions and parking places, resident's community parking management schemes, taxi ranks, disabled parking places, limited waiting parking places, and Council operated car parks.
-In addition, we also enforce dropped footways, in a special enforcement area there are areas where the footway has been lowered (or the carriageway has been raised) to create a dropped footway.
+In a special enforcement area there are areas where the footway has been lowered (or the carriageway has been raised) to create a dropped footway.
 Parking in such an area is likely to create a road safety hazard or an obstruction particularly for the blind, disabled and those pushing prams or buggies, therefore vehicles are not permitted to park across a dropped footway at any time.